-We recommend that solid boards are 'secret nailed', but in certain circumstances some solid boards can be directly glued to a screed wood should not be fixed over batters or directly over joists.
+We recommend that solid boards are 'secret nailed', but in certain circumstances some solid boards can be directly glued to a screed substrate or floorboards can be removed to allow for nailing directly to the joists.
+In general, we do not recommend gluing wood boards with a width of over 152mm (6 inch) to the floor.

-1. Nail-Down Installation Tools Required (not supplied)
+1. Nail-Down Installation

+Tools Required (not supplied)